Land O Lakes

 Bruce Steward – Technical Service Manager – FMC

 Katie Strathman is the Technical Service Representative in eastern and central Kansas for BASF.
 Prior to her current role, Katie worked for BASF at the BASF Midwest research farm in Seymour, IL where she oversaw the technical marketing research trials.
 Katie holds two degrees: a Bachelor of Science in Agronomy-Farm Business Management with a minor in entomology and a Master of Science in Agronomy-Crop Production & Physiology, both from Iowa State University.
 Having grown up on a corn and soybean farm in northwest Iowa, Katie has roots in agriculture.
 She currently resides in northeast Kansas where, when her schedule permits, she is also a stand-in farmhand for her husband and his family.

-Dr. Whitworth is a professor and Extension Specialist for KSU Entomology.
-He has 30+ years of experience in identifying and managing insect pests.
+Dr. Whitworth is a professor and Extension specialist for Entomology.
+He has 40+ years of experience in identifying and managing insect pests.